szhorvat/IGraphM/Development.md

 To maximize compatibility with different types of CPUs, consider using the `--host=...` option to the `configure` script.
 Use the output of `configfsf.guess` as the target host.

+If the tests have passed, install it with `make install`.

+##### GLPK

+igraph already includes GLPK, but an external GLPK can be used for improved performance in `IGCommunitiesOptimalModularity` and `IGFeedbackArcSet`.

+If desired, [download GLPK](https://www.gnu.org/software/glpk/), and compile it the same way as GMP.

+    ./configure --prefix=$HOME/local --disable-reentrant
+    make
+    make check

-If the tests have passed, install it with `make install`
+If the tests have passed, install it with `make install`.

+When compiling igraph, pass `--with-external-glpk` to the `configure` script.

 ##### igraph

-Clone [this fork of the igraph](https://github.com/szhorvat/igraph) and check out the `IGraphM` branch.
+Clone [this fork of igraph](https://github.com/szhorvat/igraph) and check out the `IGraphM` branch.
 This fork is identical to the main igraph repository, except for a few small temporary patches that the latest version of IGraph/M may depend on.
 Compile and install as follows:

     export CPPFLAGS="-I$HOME/local/include -DMSDOS" LDFLAGS=-L$HOME/local/lib
     ./bootstrap.sh